linnabrown/run_dbcan/README.md

 Update info
 ----
-- 08/10/2019
+- 10/08/2019
 We create a [python package](https://pypi.org/project/run-dbcan/#files).
 Be sure to install [Anaconda](https://www.anaconda.com/) or Miniconda first, and then use the following commands to install our program one time.
 We strongly recommend you to use virtual environment to seperate your own system and this executive scripts.
-Please make sure to use `conda install -c bioconda diamond hmmer=3.1b2 prodigal fraggenescan` and following database installation script to have the appropriate dependencies and database installed and configured.
+Please make sure to use `conda install -c bioconda diamond hmmer=3.1b2 prodigal fraggenescan` and database installation script to have the appropriate dependencies and database installed and configured.
+Thanks for suggestion and contribution from [tesujimath](https://github.com/tesujimath) .

-- 15/04/2019
+- 04/15/2019
 We created a [docker image](https://hub.docker.com/r/haidyi/run_dbcan) of run_dbcan.
 Make sure to install docker properly.
+Thanks for suggestion and contributions from [Haidyi](https://github.com/HaidYi).

-- 10/01/2019
+- 1/10/2019

-1. More user friendly
-2. Adds `stp hmmdb` signature gene in CGC_Finder.py (stp means signal transduction proteins; the hmmdb was constructed by Catherine Ausland of the Yin lab at NIU)
-3. Changes tfdb from `tfdb` to `tf.hmm`, which is added to `db/` directory (tfdb was a fasta format sequence file, which contains just bacterial transcription factor proteins; tf.hmm is a hmmer format file containing hmms downloaded from the Pfam and SUPERFAMILY database according to the DBD database: http://www.transcriptionfactor.org)
-4. Uses newest dbCAN-HMM db(V8) and CAZy db
-5. Fixes bugs in HotPep python version to fit python 3 user.
-6. Added certain codes to make it robust.
-Thanks to suggestion from [Mick](mick.watson@roslin.ed.ac.uk).
+We rewritted program and added `stp hmmdb` signature gene in CGC_Finder.py (stp means signal transduction proteins; the hmmdb was constructed by Catherine Ausland of the Yin lab at NIU).
+Then Change tfdb from `tfdb` to `tf.hmm`, which is added to `db/` directory (tfdb was a fasta format sequence file, which contains just bacterial transcription factor proteins; tf.hmm is a hmmer format file containing hmms downloaded from the Pfam and SUPERFAMILY database according to the DBD database: http://www.transcriptionfactor.org).
+Also, our project updates dbCAN-HMM db(V8) and CAZy db.
+Furthermore, we fixed bugs in HotPep python version to fit python 3 user.
+Last but not least, we added certain codes to make it robust.
+Thanks for hmmscan-parser.py suggestion from [Mick](mick.watson@roslin.ed.ac.uk).

 REQUIREMENTS